devjdn/devjdn/README.md

-# jaydenpriestley.dev
+# devjdn
-jaydenpriestley.dev is my personal website.
+devjdn is my personal website.
 It contains all necessary details about me, my projects, hobbies, and my life in general!